 Finally, before making an expensive purchase, learn what the laws say about the export and import of antique and fine art pieces.
-Keep in mind that some artworks require a special export permit while others are considered the cultural property and cannot be exported.
-Therefore, we recommend you to consult a licensed customs broker or a trustworthy fine art shipping company before buying expensive items abroad.
+Keep in mind that some artworks require a special export permit while others are considered cultural property and cannot be exported.
+Therefore, we recommend that you consult a licensed customs broker or a trustworthy fine art shipping company before buying expensive items abroad.

 Contact our team of experts now, and we will provide you with all the necessary information and services you need!